 Remote Access Trojans (RATs) are contracted like most other viruses.
 They could be from email file attachments, malicious links in emails or on websites, social engineering, it’s even possible someone gained temporary physical access to the PC.
 In this instance, we believe the virus entered through an email attachment.

 Our customer first contacted us about one of their PCs displaying a blue screen error (see image).
-Tim Perreault, was RMON’s responding technician.
+Tim Perreault was RMON’s responding technician.
 Tim immediately identified that this was not a traditional “blue screen error”, and immediately disconnected the machine from the network.
-He launched the PC in to safe mode, and ran anti-virus and anti-malware programs, both came back clean.
+He launched the PC into safe mode, and ran anti-virus and anti-malware programs, both came back clean.
 Luckily Tim’s experience led him to believe this system was not clean.
 “Once I started digging deeper I identified a rogue application and 3 new accounts.
 These were all created on the same day, at the same time.
-At this point, I knew this virus was a RAT!”.
+At this point, I knew this virus was a RAT!”
 Since the anti-virus did not catch the RAT, it was a good thing that the client was attentive and let us know of the infected systems immediately.
-Time is always of the essence is these situations.
+Time is always of the essence in these situations.
 All logs were checked, and we don’t believe the RAT had the time it needed to gather any type of data from the systems.
 The machine was rebuilt and every password was updated on the client’s network.

 Tim’s advice on how to stay safe:

 Security is a twofold approach, you need the systems in place, but also well trained employees to prevent and identify vulnerabilities.
 I recommend always use a reputable anti-virus, at RMON Networks we recommend Sophos Endpoint Protection.
 However, even the top anti-virus providers cannot not catch 100% of threats, that is why it’s imperative to provide your employees with security awareness training programs.
 Awareness programs can be as simple as awareness information emailed to your employees, posters pinned up with info regarding password or internet safety, and can be as sophisticated as phish testing your own employees.
 As malware threats get more and more sophisticated it is imperative you look at the security you currently have in place, and increase it.
-In the IT industry, we call that “layering security”.
-You better believe the cybercriminal will keep improving their methods, which is why each year we need to improve ours too.
+In the IT industry, we call that “layering security.”
+You better believe the cyber criminals will keep improving their methods, which is why each year we need to improve ours too.